Pest control hub

 The preferred habitats of phoenix palm include coastal cliffs, forest, sand dunes, saline wetlands (mangroves and saltmarshes), urban areas and roadsides.
-It is capable of invading native bush.
-Wild populations are found in Northland, Auckland, Waikato, and Bay of Plenty.
+It is capable of invading native bush and wild populations of Phoenix palm are found in Northland, Auckland, Waikato and Bay of Plenty.

 Why is it a problem?

-Phoenix palm tolerates cold and warmth, drought and floods, shade and sun, and salt spray as well as mountain climate.
+Phoenix palm tolerates cold, warmth, drought, floods, shade, sun, and salt spray as well as mountain climate.
 It can be found growing on a wide variety of usually fertile soils.
-It has an extensive root system, which allows it to explore the surrounding earth to find subterranean water even at long distances.
+Phoenix palm has an extensive root system, which allows it to explore the surrounding earth to find subterranean water even at long distances.
 It is also resistant to temporary waterlogging.
 Seedlings are frost-sensitive but mature trees can withstand light frosts.
 The phoenix palm can exclude other plant species due to its large size and the spines which are unpalatable to grazing animals.
-It is native to the Canary Islands and is naturalised and/or invasive in peninsular Spain, Italy, Australia, Bermuda and parts of the United States (Florida, Arizona, Southern Nevada, California and Alabama).
+It is native to the Canary Islands and is naturalised and/or invasive on the Spanish peninsular, Italy, Australia, Bermuda and parts of the United States (Florida, Arizona, Southern Nevada, California and Alabama).

 The phoenix palm is dioecious, which means that there are separate male plants and female plants.
 Both plants produces flowers but it is only the female plants that produce fruits and seeds.
 They begin to fruit at 5-10 years old, are very long-lived and produce abundant seed.